viafintech/waitforservices/README.md

 ## Contributions

-waitforservices' options are pretty limited at the moment (e.g. the `-httpport`  and `-ignoreport` parameters could support multiple ports), so we'd be happy if you create pull requests or report issues.
+waitforservices' options are pretty limited at the moment (e.g. the `-httpport` parameter could support multiple ports), so we'd be happy if you create pull requests or report issues.

 ## License